A round-up of the best British bird books for 2023. Find out which guide will be accompanying us on our birding trips this year...

 RSPB Pocket Guide to British Birds

 The RSPB Pocket Guide to British Birds may be small, but it’s packed with high-quality illustrations and useful text.
-The current edition includes 215 species, so all of the birds you’re likely to see in Britain (until you become a true twitcher) are covered.
+The current edition includes 310 species, which means that all of the birds you’re likely to see in Britain (until you become a true twitcher, that is) are covered.

 Despite being pocket-sized, the book is surprisingly thorough.
 Multiple illustrations of each bird are provided, together with a map and clear identification information.